Quansight/Quansight-website/apps/labs/posts/pycon-us-2023-an-action-packed-week.md

 three basic elements to it: connection, communication, and scale.
 The second one was Deb Nicholson’s update on the PSF and the giving of Community Service Awards.
-The last talk of the day, which also marked the end of the 20th PyCon US, was a trip down memory lane by Guido van Rossum, who told us stories about the first python conferences, the ones that started it all.
+The last talk of the day, which also marked the end of the 20th PyCon US, was a trip down memory lane by Guido van Rossum, who told us stories about the first Python conferences, the ones that started it all.

 The following three days were mostly about coming together to sprint on a variety of